SteeltoeOSS/Samples/Connectors/src/PostgreSql/README.md

 1. Create a Postgres Service Instance
    - For complete instructions, follow the [documentation](https://docs.vmware.com/en/VMware-SQL-with-Postgres-for-Kubernetes/2.0/vmware-postgres-k8s/GUID-create-delete-postgres.html)
-   - For a simplified experience, use the yaml included with this project: `kubectl apply -f .\config\service-operator\postgres.yaml`
+   - For a simplified experience, use the yaml included with this project: `kubectl apply -f ./config/service-operator/postgres.yaml`
 1. Create a Postgres Service Binding/Claim
    - For complete instructions, follow the [documentation](https://docs.vmware.com/en/VMware-SQL-with-Postgres-for-Kubernetes/2.0/vmware-postgres-k8s/GUID-creating-service-bindings.html)
-   - For a simplified experience, use the yaml included with this project: `kubectl apply -f .\config\app-operator\postgres-resource-claim.yaml`
+   - For a simplified experience, use the yaml included with this project: `kubectl apply -f ./config/app-operator/postgres-resource-claim.yaml`
-   - [Optional] specify a resource claim policy (for using resources across namespaces): `kubectl apply -f .\config\app-operator\postgres-resource-claim-policy.yaml`
+   - Optional: specify a resource claim policy (for using resources across namespaces): `kubectl apply -f ./config/app-operator/postgres-resource-claim-policy.yaml`

 ## Publish App & Push to TAP

 1. `cd samples/Connectors/src/PostgreSql`
-1. [Optional] If you created your service or bindings without using the included yaml, modify `serviceClaims` section of the included `workload.yaml`  with claim details to match what you created.
+1. Optional: If you created your service or bindings without using the included yaml, modify the `serviceClaims` section of the included `workload.yaml` with claim details to match what you created.
+1. Publish app to a local directory, specifying the runtime:
+   - `dotnet restore --configfile nuget.config`
+   - `dotnet publish -r linux-x64 --no-self-contained`
 1. Push the app to TAP:
-   - `tanzu app workload apply <app_name> --local-path .\bin\Debug\net6.0 --source-image <registry-reference> -f workload.yaml`
+   - `tanzu app workload apply --local-path ./bin/Debug/net6.0/linux-x64/publish --source-image <registry-reference> -f ./config/workload.yaml -y`
    - See the Tanzu [Apps CLI documentation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.3/tap/GUID-cli-plugins-apps-command-reference-tanzu-apps-workload-apply.html) for details.

 ### See the Official [Steeltoe Service Connectors Documentation](https://docs.steeltoe.io/api/v3/connectors/) for a more in-depth walkthrough of the samples and more detailed information